 Dating as a single parent can be difficult for multitude of reasons.
 Sometimes your kids reject your partner and sometimes your partner turns out to be a Wicked Step-parent.
 Other times, just getting a second (or even first) date is hard because people run away after hearing about your kids.
 They either aren't ready for kids yet or don't want to deal with the baggage of being a step-parent.

-This is often Truth in Television, as many single parents can tell.
+This is often Truth in Television, as many single parents can attest, and is especially true for most single parents who are under the age of 30 (Not many teens and twenty-somethings are able or willing to commit to such a big responsibility so early in their lives).
 As a result, many single parents date other single parents.

 - Frankie from More than My Friend is still in her 20s but has become the guardian of 8-year old Mac after his mother died.
 One story revolves around Frankie finding it difficult to get a boyfriend because guys balk after hearing about Mac.

 - Delia Ketchum in Pokémon Reset Bloodlines and Orange Rose Gathering, both by the same author, implies this may be the reason why nobody seems interested in dating her.